RocketRobz/3DSBank/README.md

 # 3DSBank
-Have you hit the 300 title limit on your 3DS, and want more than that, but don't want to make an EmuNAND (or 2nd one), or use another SD card?
+Have you hit the 300 title limit on your 3DS, and/or want more than 300 titles, but don't want to make an EmuNAND (or 2nd one), or use another SD card?

 The answer, is 3DSBank!